Is the Driver of the Rear Vehicle Always Responsible for A Rear-End Accident in Ontario?

 But even the defendant’s expert testimony did not help him, Justice Bell concluded.
 The judge actually went so far as to suggest the expert evidence would not be admissible at a jury trial.

 The main problem was that the defence experts based their analysis on the “unsubstantiated assumption” that the plaintiff was “braking aggressively” and did not give the defendant sufficient time to respond.
 Given the defendant himself was an “unreliable and not credible” witness as to what happened, the judge said the expert’s analysis contributed nothing to an assessment of liability.

 Finally, Justice Bell rejected the defendant’s view that summary judgment “would not fully resolve the issue of liability” because of his third-party action against the County.
 As the Court noted, the County was not a party to the plaintiff’s lawsuit.
 Instead, the defendant brought a third-party action which, if successful, would force the County “pay the defendant some of the damages the defendant is required to pay to the plaintiff.”

 That raises separate legal issues that would not–indeed, could not–be tried by a jury.
 Justice Bell therefore granted summary judgment on liability and ordered the plaintiff’s case to proceed to jury trial on damages.

-Preszler Law can Help if You Have Been Hurt in a Rear-End Accident
+Preszler Injury Lawyers can Help if You Have Been Hurt in a Rear-End Accident

 As this case illustrates, Ontario courts impose a high bar for rear drivers to avoid liability for a rear-end accident.
 But you can never take anything for granted.
-If you were injured in a rear-end accident and need advice from a qualified Toronto personal injury lawyer, contact Preszler Law Firm to schedule a free, no-obligation consultation today.
+If you were injured in a rear-end accident and need advice from a qualified Ontario personal injury lawyer, contact Preszler Injury Lawyers to schedule a free, no-obligation consultation today.